-- 1.6 All safeguarding work with adults should incorporate the principles of empowering adults, with a focus on meeting the desired outcomes of the adult. - 1.7 CHF enforces zero tolerance in regard to abuse, and will treat all reports and allegations seriously. - 1.8 This policy outlines CHF's key safeguarding principles, policies & procedures, documents, training, people, meetings, and involved partners & agencies. - 1.9 The Care Act 2014 and the Care Act guidance set out statutory requirements to develop and assess the effectiveness of safeguarding arrangements founded on six key principles: - Empowerment people being supported and encouraged to make their own decisions. - Prevention it is better to take action before harm occurs - Proportionality the least intrusive response appropriate to the risk presented - Protection support and representation for those in greatest need - Partnership local solutions through services working with their communities.
+- 1.5 CHF has a legal duty to follow Sussex Safeguarding Adults Policy and Procedures, who have a decision-making and coordinating role in regard to safeguarding adults. - 1.6 All safeguarding work with adults should incorporate the principles of empowering adults, with a focus on meeting the desired outcomes of the adult. - 1.7 CHF enforces zero tolerance in regard to abuse, and will treat all reports and allegations seriously. - 1.8 This policy outlines CHF's key safeguarding principles, policies & procedures, documents, training, people, meetings, and involved partners & agencies. - 1.9 The Care Act 2014 and the Care Act guidance set out statutory requirements to develop and assess the effectiveness of safeguarding arrangements founded on six key principles: - Empowerment people being supported and encouraged to make their own decisions. - Prevention it is better to take action before harm occurs - Proportionality the least intrusive response appropriate to the risk presented - Protection support and representation for those in greatest need - Partnership local solutions through services working with their communities.
 Communities have a part to play in preventing, detecting and reporting neglect and abuse. - Accountability accountability and transparency in delivering safeguarding.